vfurinii/docker-playground/README.md

 🔹 Etapa 5 – Multi-Tenancy e Segurança

-ConfigMaps e Secrets Avançados
+Advanced ConfigMaps and Secrets

-App que usa variáveis de ambiente sensíveis (ex: credencial AWS S3).
+Application that uses sensitive environment variables (e.g., AWS S3 credentials).

-Injetar via Secret.
+Inject via Secret.

-Gerenciar configs por namespace.
+Manage configurations by namespace.

-Multi-Namespace / Multi-Tenant
+Multi-namespace/multi-tenant

-Criar namespaces diferentes para clientes distintos.
+Create different namespaces for different clients.

-Subir a mesma app isolada em cada namespace.
+Run the same isolated application in each namespace.

-Usar NetworkPolicies para isolar tráfego.
+Use NetworkPolicies to isolate traffic.

-Segurança com ServiceAccounts e RBAC
+Security with ServiceAccounts and RBAC

-Configurar permissões para que uma aplicação só consiga acessar o que precisa.
+Configure settings so that an application can access what it needs.

 # 🚀 Docker & Kubernetes Labs